Homemade Healthy Drinks

 - It works as a medicine during jaundice, hepatitis, and cholera.

 - It is very easy to make buttermilk at home.
-For this, you first have to make curd at home or you can buy it in the market.
+For this, you first have to make curd at home or you can buy it at the market.

 - To make normal buttermilk take 3 to 4 spoons of curd in a bowl.